billk-FM/HEC-Commander/ChatGPT Examples/03_Learning_Assistant_-_Leafmap_Repository.md

 This GPT also has access to the 2024-01-05 version of the Leafmap repository, available here: https://github.com/opengeos/leafmap

+These data files are not hosted on this repo, as the compiled text files can be readily re-created using the links above.

 ## Capabilities
 Code Interpreter (no web browsing or image generation to simplify system prompt)